35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 SCREENSHOT OF 2013 S106 RE HEALTH FACILITY

 Given that Lendlease were happy to build the health hub as part of a residential development before, there is no reason why it must be part of an office development now, other than it suits Lendlease.
 It is also not clear why councillors and Southwark think they are getting a good deal by supporting a health hub with offices, when there is already an agreement to build a health hub with homes.

-We can only assume that they agree with Lendlease that there is enough housing already and the lose of affordable housing, and affordable workspace, is not a problem.
-(No new viability assessments)
+#### Southwark really does like Lendlease

+A further gain for Lendlease in building a health hub is

 #### Princess Street and Manor Place surgeries to go?